With Russia, NATO has turned a potential ally into an adversary.

 Case in point, two years after the creation of the NATO-Russia Council in 2002, the fifth and largest NATO enlargement round took place, which saw Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia, and Slovenia join the Alliance.
 From a Russian perspective, the dialogue that had been built up over nearly a decade did not stop NATO from expanding its strategic posture on and near Russia’s border.
 Then, when Ukrainian President Viktor Yanukovych was ousted from power in 2014 and a new government sought to join NATO, potentially exposing a large portion of Russia’s western border and access to the Black Sea, Russia acted decisively and sided with the Crimean independence movement that desired to join the Russian Federation via referendum.
 This of course prompted condemnation from NATO and renewed confidence in the belief that Russia is an aggressor.

 Intentional or not, NATO expansion has produced a positive-feedback loop where past and prospective enlargement elicits defensive reactions from Russia.
 These reactions in turn have been taken as acts of aggression that justify NATO’s continued existence.
-Thus, NATO has deepened the potential for conflict in Europe by forcing Russia to settle for a “peace” that would be detrimental to its security interests.
+Thus, NATO has deepened the potential for conflict in Europe by forcing Russia to accept peace on NATO's terms.

 A Way Forward